charite/topodombar/README.md

 topodombar
 ==========

-Phenotypic analysis of microdeletions and toplogical chromosome domain boundaries
+Phenotypic analysis of microdeletions and topological chromosome domain boundaries.
+These scripts are meant to document the analysis performed in Ibn-Salem J et al., Deletions of Chromosomal Regulatory Boundaries are Associated with Congenital Disease (under review).

 ## Requirements